MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 2. Click or tap **My flows**, and then click or tap **Create from blank**.

 3. In the list of flow triggers, click or tap **Dynamics 365 - When a record is created**.
-You may be prompted to sign

 1. If prompted, sign in to Dynamics 365.